Real Steel (horse): Stud record

 Real Steel was retired from racing to become a breeding stallion at the Shadai Stallion Station.
 He was moved to Breeders' Stallion Station in 2024 and was immediately fully booked after his offspring performed well late in 2023.

-Real Steel has produced four graded race winners; All Parfait (2022 Daily Hai Nisai Stakes), Lebensstil (2023 St Lite Kinen), Chikappa (Hokkaido Sprint Cup), and Forever Young (Saudi Derby, UAE Derby, Saudi Cup, and Breeders' Cup Classic), with the latter becoming the first Japanese born and trained horse to win the Breeders' Cup Classic Race.
+Real Steel has produced four graded race winners; All Parfait (2022 Daily Hai Nisai Stakes), Lebensstil (2023 St Lite Kinen), Chikappa (Hokkaido Sprint Cup), and Forever Young (Saudi Derby, UAE Derby, Tokyo Daishoten, Saudi Cup, Breeders' Cup Classic, and Jockey Club Gold Cup), with the latter becoming the first Japanese-born and -trained horse to win the Breeders' Cup Classic.

 Notable progeny

 Below data is based on JBIS Stallion Reports.